erikg713/Palace-of-Goodz/README.md

 ## Description

 Palace of Goods is a decentralized marketplace that allows users to buy and sell goods using Pi Network cryptocurrency.
-It features secure transactions with blockchain integration, a Node.js & Express.js backend, and a React (TypeScript) frontend.
+It features secure transactions with blockchain integration, a Node.js & Express backend, and a React frontend.

 ---